Distribution Free Uncertainty for the Minimum Norm Solution of Over-parameterized Linear Regression: The pNML learner for over-parameterized linear regression

-We upper bound the normalization factor with the relaxed constraint: For all $y$s up to $y^*$ we get a perfect fit, and for $y$ from $y^*$ to infinity we use the upper bound from \lemmaref{lemma:genie_upper_bound}
+We upper bound the regret with the relaxed constraint: For all $y'$s up to $\Tilde{y}$ we get a perfect fit, and for $y'$ from $\Tilde{y}$ to infinity we use the upper bound from \lemmaref{lemma:genie_upper_bound}

-Next, we fix $\lambda$ at the point $y^*$ and use $\lambda_{y^*}$ lower bound from \lemmaref{lemma:lambda_lower_bound} to further upper bound the expression.
-After integrating, we get the normalization factor that depends on $\delta$.
-To get a tight bound, we find $\delta$ that minimizes the normalization factor and that proves the theorem.
+Next, we fix $\lambda$ at the point $\Tilde{y}$.
+We use the lower bound from \lemmaref{lemma:lambda_lower_bound} to further upper bound the expression.
+After integrating, we get the regret that depends on $\delta$.
+To get a tight bound, we find $\delta$ that minimizes the regret and that proves the theorem.
 The complete derivation is given in \appref{appendix:pnml_regret_upper_bound}. \end{proof}

-We make the following remarks. \begin{enumerate} \item $x^\top X_N^+ X_N^{+ ^\top} x $ is the projection of the test sample on the training set empirical correlation matrix subspace and can be written similarly to \Theoref{theorem:under_parameterized_pnml}
+In supervised machine learning, the training set is given.
+We are interested in what conditions the test sample is associated with a low generalization error.
+We make the following remarks. \begin{enumerate} \item The regret is proportional to $x^\top X_N^+ X_N^{+ \top} x $ term.
+Denote $u_m$ and $h_m$ as the $m$-th eigenvector and eigenvalue of the training data matrix $X_N$

-When $\norm{x_\bot}$ is zero, the regret upper bound equals to the under-parameterized regret as showed by \citet{bibas2019new}.
-The regret is small when the test sample lies within the subspace spanned by the eigenvectors of the training set empirical correlation matrix that is associated with the large eigenvalues.
-In addition, this term decreases when increasing the training set size. \item The pNML regret is proportional to the term
+This term is small when the test sample lies within the subspace spanned by the eigenvectors of the training set empirical correlation matrix that is associated with the large eigenvalues.
+Also, $K_0$ decreases when increasing the training set size. \item According to~\eqref{eq:regret_upper_bound}, when $\norm{x_\bot}=0$, the regret upper bound equals the under-parameterized pNML regret $\log K_0$ as in \Theoref{theorem:under_parameterized_pnml}. \item As more energy of the test sample is found in the orthogonal subspace of the training data correlation matrix, $\norm{x_\bot}$ increases and so does the regret. \item The pNML regret is proportional to the term

-which represents the norm of the MN solution.
-This is similar to other works that were described in \secref{sec:related_work} which show that for linear regression the generalization error is proportional to the norm of the parameters. \item Increasing the noise variance $\sigma^2$ reduces the pNML regret.
-This may relate to the genie: Increasing the noise reduces the genie's performance, which makes the pNML logloss be closer to the genie's. \end{enumerate}
+This term represents the norm of the MN solution.
+This is similar to the works described in \secref{sec:related_work} that show that linear regression generalization is proportional to the model norm. \item Increasing $\sigma^2$ reduces the pNML regret.
+This may relate to the genie: Increasing the noise reduces the genie's performance, which makes the pNML logloss closer to the genie's. \end{enumerate}